 We value our collaborative nature and encourage you to feel like full partners in the work of the department, taking on leading roles in shaping undergraduate life.
 In the classroom and in research, we promote camaraderie rather than competition.
 Though the life of an MIT Biology undergrad is intense and demanding, we hope you find yourself more energized than daunted by new challenges.

-Our curriculum is designed to allow flexibility, and exploration of other subjects is encouraged.
-There are many ways to shape your own course roadmap:
+Our curriculum is designed to allow flexibility, and exploration of other subjects is encouraged:

 Undergraduate research is an integral part of undergraduate education and original laboratory research is a key part of the Biology major.
 Approximately 85% of MIT undergraduates participate in the Undergraduate Research Opportunities Program.
 Learn More

 Biology is an excellent entry point for many professions.
 These resources offer guidance whether you’re looking for your first internship experience or thinking about life after MIT.
 Learn More

 Student Organizations and Resources

 Our community extends far beyond the classroom and lab: